atlassian-labs/msteams-jira-server/README.md

       }
     }
   ```
+ 1. Fill the json with previously saved values from the __Prerequisites__ section above
-4. Build project and start it with any server (for example IIS Express).
+ 1. Build project and start it with any server (for example IIS Express).

 ### Install Jira Server app (add-on)
  1. Install standalone Jira server is installed on your machine or you have installed Atlassian SDK (https://developer.atlassian.com/server/framework/atlassian-sdk/install-the-atlassian-sdk-on-a-windows-system/).
  1. Create Jira Server add-on.
-See more details [here](https://dev.azure.com/msteams-atlassian/On-Premises%20Apps/_git/RefAppAddon?path=%2FREADME.md&version=GBmaster).
+See more details [here](https://github.com/atlassian-labs/msteams-jira-server-addon#readme).
  1. Got to your local instance of Jira Server -> Settings -> Manage apps.
  1. Click **Upload app** and select *.jar file of your Jira Server addon created previously.
  1. Finish installation.
 Expand new app.
 All modules should be enabled.